memgraph/docs/docs/how-to-guides/query-modules.md

 the case above.

-The syntax for calling functions in loaded query modules is similar to the builtin functions, with the difference being case-sensitivity.
+The syntax for calling functions in loaded query modules is similar to the builtin functions, with the difference being case sensitivity.
 User defined functions do have a case sensitive names, while builtin ones don't:

 ```cypher